h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_azure_dbc.rst

     - Make sure the assembly JAR is attached to the cluster

-    - For Sparkling Water SUBST_SW_VERSION select Spark 2.1.2
+    - For Sparkling Water SUBST_SW_VERSION select Spark SUBST_SPARK_VERSION

     It is advised to always use the latest Sparkling Water and Spark version for the given Spark major version.